-Fiscal Year 2020 State Allocation Formula and Model
+Fiscal Year 2021 State Allocation Formula and Model

-Distressed/Non-Distressed Counties
+Distressed/Non-Distressed Counties and Parishes

-Non-distressed county data over the past eight-years reveals a trend for each state.
-In total, DRA non-distressed areas have been on a steady decline since 2013.
-The most recent evaluation for fiscal year 2019 indicates the number of non-distressed areas are increasing slightly; at 18 in FY 2017 and FY 2018, increasing to 21 in FY 2019.
-These indicators point to the weakness of the economy in the Delta region.
+Non-distressed county data over the past ten years reveals a trend for each state.
+In total, DRA non-distressed areas have shown a small but steady increase since 2013 but have remained relatively constant over the last 4 years.
+The most recent evaluation for fiscal year 2021 indicates the number of non-distressed areas are fluctuating slightly; at 18 in FY 2017 and FY 2018, 21 in FY 2019, and 20 in FY20 and FY21.
+These indicators point to the weakness of the economy in the Delta Region.
 Half of the DRA states have remained somewhat constant over time and the other half have experienced this decline in non-distressed areas, as indicated in the table below.